Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/LemmatiseModule.md

 # Lemmatise Module

-The Lemmatise module is the second module of the Topic Mapping pipeline.
-It *cleans* the corpus and produce lemmatised text data for the topic modelling process.
+The Lemmatise module *cleans* the corpus and produce lemmatised text data for the topic modelling process.
 This data is saved in a ***Lemma JSON file***.

 The Lemmatise module is contained in the `P2_Lemmatise` package, in the `Lemmatise.java` class.